MY7H1C26/SysForge/README.md

 # SysForge - IT Command Center

-A modern, cyberpunk-themed Windows system administration tool built with Python and CustomTkinter.
+A cool Windows system administration tool built with Python and CustomTkinter.

 ## Features